 Certain claims have been asserted against the Company in respect of the sale of certain conventional wealth management tax advantaged film partnership products in the UK by a predecessor which could be material if such claims are advanced, additional claims are made and the Company's assumptions used to evaluate the matter as neither probable nor estimable change in future periods.
 In that event, the Company may be required to record a provision for an adverse outcome which could have a material adverse effect on the Company's financial position.
-The aggregate investment by the Company's clients in respect of these products is estimated to be \$9.6 million (£5.8 million).
-The aggregate initial tax deferral realized by the Company's clients in respect of these products when they were purchased by those clients during the period from 2006 to 2009 is estimated to be \$13.2 million (£8.0 million).
+The aggregate investment by the Company's clients in respect of these products is estimated to be \$10.4 million (£5.8 million).
+The aggregate initial tax deferral realized by the Company's clients in respect of these products when they were purchased by those clients during the period from 2006 to 2009 is estimated to be \$14.4 million (£8.0 million).
 Enforcement in accordance with announcements from the UK taxation authority, the outcome of certain litigation proceedings in respect of the taxation of other similar products sold by other financial advisors and certain settlements reached with the UK taxation authority by some investors will likely result in tax liabilities to the purchasers of those products in excess of the initial tax deferral amount.
-The potential tax liability for the Company's clients that is in excess of the initial tax deferral amount is estimated to be \$13.7 million (£8.3 million).
-The probable outcome of the enforcement actions by the UK taxation authority in respect of this matter and the likelihood of a loss or the amount of any such loss to the Company in connection with any claims asserted against the Company, or which may be asserted against the Company, are not determinable at the date of its audited consolidated financial statements.
+The potential tax liability for the Company's clients that is in excess of the initial tax deferral amount is estimated to be \$14.9 million (£8.3 million).
+The probable outcome of the enforcement actions by the UK taxation authority in respect of this matter and the likelihood of a loss or the amount of any such loss to the Company in connection with any claims asserted against the Company, or which may be asserted against the Company, are not determinable at the date of the Company's audited annual consolidated financial statements for the year ended March 31, 2018.

 An action has been commenced in Alberta by a former client and others claiming the return of losses in certain accounts, return of administration fees, interest and costs.
 The claim alleges breach of contract and negligence in the administration of the accounts.
 The damages claimed in this action are in excess of \$14 million.
-Although the Company has denied the allegations and intends to vigorously defend itself, the probable outcome of this action and a reliable estimate of the amount of damages in the event of an adverse outcome are not determinable at the date of its audited consolidated financial statements.
+Although the Company has denied the allegations and intends to vigorously defend itself, the probable outcome of this action and a reliable estimate of the amount of damages in the event of an adverse outcome are not determinable at the date of the Company's audited annual consolidated financial statements for the year ended March 31, 2018.